Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Applications to Pluto and Triton

 \section{Applications to Pluto and Triton}

 We now apply our results to the cases of Pluto's and Triton's atmospheres.
 We consider these two objects because their atmospheres are close to spherical and are essentially transparent, with modest local density fluctuations.
-In contrast, other bodies like Titan or the giant planets have atmospheres that significantly depart from sphericity, and/or contain absorbing hazes, and/or harbor vigorous internal gravity waves that create a strong stellar scintillation that blurs the central flash profile (Section~\ref{sec_discussion}).
+In contrast, other bodies like Titan or the giant planets have atmospheres that significantly depart from sphericity, and/or contain absorbing hazes, and/or harbor vigorous internal gravity waves that create a strong stellar scintillation that blurs the central flash profile (Sect.~\ref{sec_discussion}).

-Table~\ref{tab_CF_Triton_Pluto} lists the physical parameters of flashes caused by Pluto's and Triton's atmospheres, splitting the case of a flash dominated by diffraction with a point-like star and a monochromatic wave, and a flash dominated by the stellar diameter $D_*$ in the geometrical optics regime.
-Considering the typical geocentric distances $\Delta \approx 30$~au of Pluto and Triton, and assuming that observations are made in the visible ($\lambda \approx 0.6$~$\upmu$m), we will use here a representative value $\lambda_{\rm F} = 1.2$~km for the Fresnel scale.
+Table~\ref{tab_CF_Triton_Pluto} lists the physical parameters of flashes caused by Pluto's and Triton's dense atmospheres, splitting the case of a flash dominated by diffraction with a point-like star and a monochromatic wave, and a flash dominated by the stellar diameter $D_*$ in the geometrical optics regime.
+Considering the typical geocentric distances $\Delta \approx 30$~au of Pluto and Triton, and assuming that observations are made in the visible ($\lambda \approx 0.6$~$\upmu$m), here we use a representative value $\lambda_{\rm F} = 1.2$~km for the Fresnel scale.
 The projected stellar dia\-meter $D_*$ depends on $\Delta$ and on the magnitude and spectral type of the occulted star.
-We will use here $D_* = 0.5$~km, typical of stars with magnitudes $\approx$13 for $\Delta \sim30$~au \citep{Sicardy2024}.
+Here we use $D_* = 0.5$~km, which is typical of stars with magnitudes $\approx$13 for $\Delta \sim30$~au \citep{Sicardy2024}.

 We first consider occultations by Pluto.
-In order to illustrate the various cases considered in Section~\ref{sec_tenuous_atmo}, we made thought experiments in which we changed the parameter $R_0$, everything equal besides.
+In order to illustrate the various cases considered in Sect.~\ref{sec_tenuous_atmo}, we made thought experiments in which we changed the parameter $R_0$, and kept everything else equal.
 This means that we placed a circular opaque mask of radius $R_0$ in the plane of the sky in front of Pluto.
-This approach is admittedly artificial because $R_0$ is no longer the physical radius of the body, but it has the advantage of comparing the various cases using a unique atmospheric structure.
+This approach is admittedly artificial because $R_0$ is no longer the physical radius of the body, but it has the advantage of comparing the various cases using a unique atmospheric structure (partially hidden when $R_0 > 1190$~km).